dorta/pyvar/README.md

 ## Variscite Python Package

-The Variscite Python Package as known as **pyvar** is a set of high-level abstractions that allows any user to develop its own applications regarding Machine Learning, multimedia, and more.
+The Variscite Python Package known as **pyvar** is a set of high-level abstractions that allows any user to develop its own applications regarding Machine Learning, multimedia, and more.